 Font and Colors

-For all NFL teams, the helmet is an important sports attribute.
+For all NFL teams, the helmet is an important part of the game.
 But for the Cleveland Browns, it means much more, as it has been featured on emblems since 1970.
 The drawn helmet looks almost like it does in reality if you close your eyes, achieving the most authentic style.
-Artists paid attention to details: the exact shape of the headgear, the number and location of the bars in the protective mask, and the fastenings, so everything is close to reality.
+Artists paid attention to the details: the exact shape of the headgear, the number and location of the bars in the protective mask, and the fastenings, so everything is as close to reality as possible.

-There is not a single inscription on the helmet or around it.
-And that’s because the owners of the Cleveland Browns consider it unnecessary to mention the team’s name – in their opinion, the logo is quite recognizable on its own and doesn’t need textual additions.
+There is no inscription on the helmet or around it.
+And that’s because the owners of the Cleveland Browns consider it unnecessary to mention the team’s name; in their view, the logo is sufficiently recognizable on its own and doesn’t require textual additions.

 This is indeed the case if you pay attention to the color combination.
 The iconic orange helmet with dark brown and white details is currently associated with only one NFL football club.
 At least until it changes or completely repaints its iconic logo.